Private Safari in Kenya & Rwanda

 October 1 Today you’ll visit the Giraffe Center & the David Sheldrick Elephant Orphanage to learn more about these beautiful species you’ll encounter in the wild. (accommodation at Macushla House)

-October 11 You’ll head back to Nairobi today and enjoy lunch before setting out tonight for Kigali, Rwanda and the next leg of your East African adventure (accommodation at Heaven Boutique Hotel)
+October 11 You’ll fly back to Nairobi today and enjoy lunch.
+You’ll have a day room at the Sheration to freshen up before your flight home–or to Kigali, Rwanda and the next leg of your East African adventure (accommodation at Heaven Boutique Hotel in Rwanda)

 October 12 Today is all about the (short) journey, and what a beautiful journey it is through the countryside of Rwanda. (accommodation at Five Volcanoes Boutique Hotel)